5.9 Picnic in the Graveyard

 Analysis

-Overconfidence “We’re different, so what they did doesn’t apply.”
-This is what stops most founders from running this exercise at all.
-Treat past failures as evidence to disprove, not noise to ignore.
+- Overconfidence “We’re different, so what they did doesn’t apply” is the reflex that keeps founders from studying past failures at all.
+Treat those failures as evidence to disprove, not noise to ignore.

 Learn more